(707) 447-7576 team@blueoakendo.com

 • chewing or bite sensitivity (in many but not all cases)

-Although a dying tooth most often experiences one of these symptoms, in some teeth the process progresses to the abscess stage with no symptoms at all.
-In these cases, only x-rays can allow a diagnosis.
-You can be assured, root canal treatment will not be recommended unless the need for it is clearly established.
+Although a dying tooth most often experiences one of these symptoms, in some teeth, the process progresses to the abscess stage with no symptoms.
+In these cases, only X-rays can allow a diagnosis.
+You can be assured that root canal treatment will not be recommended unless the need for it is clearly established.

 ——